infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 Beat your competition: One of the biggest reasons for you to make sure that you are on Facebook is that your competition might already be there.
 In this cut throat environment, lagging behind will make it really hard for your business to succeed.

 Viral promotion: If someone ends up liking your page then it appears in their Facebook news feed.
 This makes it possible for your business to be in their eyes on a regular basis through Facebook status updates or content posting.
-What’s more, if they comment on your Facebook post, their Facebook friends will also see your Facebook post and this will help in viral promotion of your business.
+What's more, if they comment on your Facebook post, their Facebook friends will also see your Facebook post and this will help in viral promotion of your business.

 Facebook Ads: Your business at Facebook is not just limited to a Facebook page or Facebook group.
 Facebook also offers you a chance to put up Facebook advertising campaigns.
 You can build your Facebook advertisements, and as per your budget requirements, go for a Facebook campaign suitable for your business.
 You can also choose the set of people to whom these Facebook ads will be visible.
 You can target your Facebook ads on the basis of demographics, educational level, interests etc. It is also up to you to decide how often these Facebook ads will appear.